tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 The workflow requirements are:

-- You must have _both_ the "content repo" and the "website repo" checked out onto your local machine.
+- You must have _both_ the _content repo_ and the _website repo_ checked out onto your local machine.
 - You must provide the location of your content repo in your Tina config (more about that below).
-- When making changes, you'll need to ensure you've pushed _both_ repos to Github, with the "content repo" changes first
+- When making changes, you'll need to ensure you've pushed _both_ repos to Github, with the _content repo_ changes first

 ## Create the content repository

 Using a separate content repo works by defining your config in the repo you'll use for _editing_ with the CMS (which is this repo).
-We'll call that the "website repo".
+We'll call that the _website repo_.
-To set up the "content repo", we'll start with a simple `.mdx` file:
+To set up the _content repo_, we'll start with a simple `.mdx` file:

 ```sh
 mkdir -p ../demo-content-repo/content/pages && touch ../demo-content-repo/content/pages/home.mdx && echo "Hello" >> ../demo-content-repo/content/pages/home.mdx
 ```

+This command created a folder (`demo-content-repo`) and added a single MDX file to it in the `content/pages` directory, we'll be using that directory for the `page` collection defined in the Tina config.

 ## Local Development

-Install the project's dependencies:
+In the _website repo_, install the project's dependencies

 ```sh
 yarn install